Table of Contents

 The advantages of digital advertising really come down to three elements that traditional advertising never even came close to offering, even in their heyday.

-If you were placing a newspaper ad, the closest you could come to targeting your ad for a particular audience was choosing between the Sports or Home and Garden sections.
+If you were placing a newspaper ad, the closest you could come to targeting your dental advertising for a particular audience was choosing between the Sports or Home and Garden sections.

 Digital ads, on the other hand, offer an amazing range of possibilities for focusing on your ideal patient persona.
 Demographic data like location, age, gender, family size, income, home value, employment status and more are all available to choose from.
 On top of that, certain platforms allow you to zero in based on interests and online behavior.
 So if you decide that your “perfect” patient is a working mom in her mid-thirties who lives in a middle-class neighborhood and enjoys cooking… you’ll find her.